 1. Apple cider vinegar:

-You may already know that the acid found in apple cider vinegar aids in digestion, but it turns out it also helps to cleanse your kidneys so they stay in shape too.
-Drink a glass of water with a tablespoon of apple cider vinegar after meals for the best results.
+You may already know that the acid found in apple cider vinegar aids in digestion.
+But it turns out it can also help cleanse your kidneys so they stay in shape too.

 2. Baking soda:

-Your kidneys are strongly affected by your pH levels.
-High pH levels can lead to painful kidney stones.
+Your pH levels strongly affect your kidneys.
+Over time, high pH can lead to painful kidney stones.
 And for those with kidney problems, chronically acidic pH can increase your risk of kidney failure.

-Baking soda can help keep your pH levels balanced, so your kidneys don’t have to work so hard, and so they can fight off kidney stones.
+Baking soda can help keep your pH levels balanced.
+That way your kidneys don’t have to work so hard, and they can fight off kidney stones.
 Drink a glass of water, with a teaspoon of baking soda, three times a week.

 5. Olive oil and lemon:

-This surprising combo is the perfect tag team for maintaining heathy kidneys.
-Olive oil is another natural anti-inflammatory.
-Packed with healthy fats, olive oil naturally nourishes your kidneys and may even help you pass small stones before they become a big problem.
+Olive oil is natural anti-inflammatory.
+Packed with healthy fats, it naturally nourishes your kidneys and may even help you pass small stones before they become a big problem.
 Meanwhile, the lemon works to raise the citrate levels in your urine, which can help keep kidney stones from forming in the first place.

-Keeping yourself healthy will naturally help keep your kidneys healthy too.
-But kick your kidney health routine up to the next level by adding these five foods to your routine to protect these vital organs for years to come.
+Keeping yourself healthy will naturally help keep your kidneys in shape too.
+But kick your kidney health up to the next level by adding these five foods to your diet to protect these vital organs for years to come.